ceshine/ceshine-hugo/content/post/20220314-van/index.md

 ## Conclusion

 Visual Attention Network is elegantly designed and has very good performance and efficiency on paper.
 However, I wish there is some throughput benchmarking as in the ConvNext paper.
-The heavy use of depth-wise convolutions can siginificant drag down the training speed.
+The heavy use of depth-wise convolutions can significantly drag down the training speed.
 I've already observed that the tiny version of VAN is not much faster than the small version in my preliminary experiments, probably because of the bottleneck in memory bandwidth instead of computation.

 Nonetheless, it's still very impressive that such simple architecture can achieve this level of accuracy.
 I'm looking forward to more research in this direction.